Getting Started with MMMAudio¶

 source venv/bin/activate

-pip install numpy scipy librosa pyautogui torch mido python-osc python-rtmidi matplotlib PySide6
+pip install numpy scipy librosa pyautogui torch supriya-midi python-osc matplotlib PySide6 mojo==1.0.0b2 hidapi pyaudio

-3. Run an Example
+7. Run an Example¶

 The best way to run MMMAudio is in REPL mode in your editor.

 to set up the python REPL correctly in VSCode: with the entire directory loaded into a workspace, go to View->Command Palette->Select Python Interpreter.
-Make sure to select the version of python that is in your venv directory, not the system-wide version.
+Make sure to select the version of python that is in your pixi or venv directory, not the system-wide version.
 Then it should just work.

 Before you run the code in a new REPL, make sure to close all terminal instances in the current workspace.
 This will ensure that a fresh REPL environment is created.